-The tests have been done using specific tools, in order to emulate a new smartcard from reader sniffed data flow; read, clone and emulate employee's smartcards, and spoof the employee's identity to access the building and the Organization's bureau.
+The tests have been done using specific tools, to emulate a new smartcard from reader sniffed data flow; read, clone and emulate employee's smartcards, and spoof the employee's identity to access the building and the Organization's bureau.
+For security policy, RiBAC tool will be deeply tested in the second phase in a secondary premises of Insiel, located in province of Udine.